fsprojects/fantomas/CONTRIBUTING.md

 > dotnet tool restore

+Next, you should run a FAKE target that sets up some git repo-level configuration.

+> dotnet fake build -t EnsureRepoConfig

+This target makes changes to the local git repository configuration to ensure that formatting of new code is consistent before it is pushed up to a remote repository.

-Next, you can execute FAKE build targets.
+Finally, you can execute FAKE build targets.

 > dotnet fake run build.fsx --list

 The default target will execute the CI build.

+> dotnet fake build

 # Pull request ground rules